Cyril1743/GPS-Satellite/README.md

 ## Decomposition and Rough Breakdown of Tasks

 Alan and David: JavaScript
-Andrei, Emmanual, and Danielle : HTML and CSS
+Andrei, Emmanuel, and Danielle : HTML and CSS